-Funds have also been used to purchase planting tools and materials for SCC projects to be conducted in the Beef Farm Restoration Project area.
+Funds have also been used to purchase planting tools and materials for SCC projects.

-Thank you for your previous support of this project by awarding us the 2016/2017 funding for our proposal.
-Without the support from the Office of Sustainability and VT SID, these projects would have never been possible.
+Thank you for your previous support of this project by awarding us the 2016/2017/2018 funding for our proposal.
+Without the support from the Office of Sustainability, these projects would have never been possible.
 Together, we are taking great strides forward to ensure clean water for tomorrow.
-We appreciate your consideration for funding for the 2018 cycle.
+We appreciate your consideration for funding for the 2019 cycle.